DataDog/integrations-extras/resmo/README.md

 ![Resmo Screenshot][8]

-6. Click the **create** button, and you're ready to query your Datadog resources.
+6. Click the **Create** button, and you're ready to query your Datadog resources.
 ## Data Collected

 See [Resmo Datadog Resources][9] for the list of resources collected from your Datadog account.